jnk0le/random/pipeline cycle test/README.md

 [cm3] post and pre indexed loads cannot be chained back to back at all

-[cm4] post and pre indexed loads cannot be chained back to back on same base address (alternating 2 different bases works)
+[cm4] post and pre indexed loads cannot be chained back to back on same register base address (alternating 2 different registers works)

 [cm3] only first load in a chain can be pre or post indexed mode